zikula/core/src/docs/en/dev/events.rst

 USER ACCOUNTS, REGISTRATIONS, AND LOG-INS
 -----------------------------------------

+#### `module.users.ui.display_view`
+A hook-like UI event that is triggered when a user's account detail is viewed.
+This allows another module to intercept the display of the user account detail in order to add its own information.

+To add display elements to the user account detail, render output and add this as an element in the event's data array.

+ * The subject contains the user's account record.
+ * The `'id'` argument contain's the user's uid.

 #### `module.users.ui.login.started`
 Occurs at the beginning of the log-in process, before the registration form is displayed to the user.